eCook Meal

 Place the sesame seeds in a large pan over a medium heat.
 Toast for 2-4 minutes until lightly browned, shifting occasionally.
 Remove from the pan on completion and set aside to cool.

 Boil the kettle.
 Return the pan to a medium-high heat with a drizzle of oil.
-When hot, fry the sliced Spring Onion for 3-4 minutes until lightly charred but still crunchy, shifting occasionally.
+When hot, fry the sliced spring onion for 3-4 minutes until lightly charred but still crunchy, shifting occasionally.
 Remove from the pan on completion and set aside for serving.

 SOBA UP

-Place a pot for the Soba Noodles over a high heat and fill with boiling water.
+Place a pot for the soba noodles over a high heat and fill with boiling water.
 Add a pinch of salt and bring back up to the boil.
 Once boiling, cook the noodles for 6-8 minutes until al dente.
-In the final minute, add in the Edamame Beans and allow to heat through.
+In the final minute, add in the edamame beans and allow to heat through.
 Drain on completion and briefly run under cold water to stop the cooking process.
 Return the drained noodles and edamame beans to the pot, cover with a lid, and set aside to keep warm.

 PAN-SEARED TROUT

 Using a sharp knife, score the trout by gently making a few incisions in the skin, down the length of each fillet, about 2cm apart.
 Take care not to pierce the flesh.
 Return the pan to a medium-high heat with another drizzle of oil.
 When hot, fry the trout skin-side down for 2-3 minutes until the skin is crispy.
 Flip and fry for a further 30 seconds for a medium-rare result.
 If you prefer your trout well-done, fry for another minute.
 On completion, squeeze over some Lemon juice to taste and remove from the pan.
 You may need to do this step in batches.
-Just before serving, toss the Asian Slaw with the cooked noodles and Edamame Beans.
+Just before serving, toss the Asian slaw with the cooked noodles and edamame beans.

 RELISH THE POT LUCK FLAVOUR!